Subnautica 2 Map

 1. The CICADA Colony Ship

 The trailer opens with the backstory.
 You are a Pioneer aboard a colony ship named the CICADA.
-A critical failure forces the ship’s Alterra AI to strand your team on a hostile new planet in the Ariadne Arm.
+A critical failure forces the ship’s Alterra AI to strand your team on a hostile new alien world.

 2. Unreal Engine 5 Visuals